OPENDAP/ESIP2024/README.md

-# Test Notebooks
+# Tutorial Notebooks for ESIP 2024

-Examples of OPeNDAP workflows for accessing, visualization and downloading data via OPeNDAP servers.
+OPeNDAP workflows that demonstrate access, visualization and downloading to remote data that is hosted in OPeNDAP servers.
+Here you will find examples that make of of data from
-Some of the examples include using the following packages

-Some of the examples will involve data from

-- NASA (Earth Data Cloud access)
+- NASA (via Earth Data Cloud access)
-- NOAA
+- ESGF

-Some examples will have the objective of understanding:
+The goal of this notebooks is to introduce several OPeNDAP concepts from the Client side, and thus involve develop basic understanding of

-- Different ways to inspect remote data before/without downloading to local machine
+- Data URLs to access remote dataset.
+- Data URLs with constrant expressions (CEs) to subset remove data.
-- Understand DAP2 vs DAP4 protocols (CEs and fns)
+- Understand DAP2 vs DAP4 models of OPeNDAP.
-- Learn about different possible workflows that
+- Lazy inspection of remote data via pydap and xarray.
-- How to Find OPeNDAP data
+- Searching through different Portals to find OPeNDAP hosted Data.
-- User intermediate and advanced tools for analyzing data that is accessed via OPeNDAP (e.g. how to opening multiple files in parallel, and utilizing OceanSpy as an advanced workflows for visualizing vertical sections)
-- What's new?